emontzkajnl/livability/wp-content/plugins/ajax-search-lite/readme.txt

 and will let you know what to do.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Ajax Search Lite plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vulnerability/ajax-search-lite).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Ajax Search Lite in action - 2 themes
 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.12 =
+* Added support for Block Editor - the Ajax Search Lite block should be available for Gutenberg
+* WPML String translations updates
+* PHP 8.3 compatibility fixes
+* Fixed an issue with the post_parent shortcode attribute
+* Fixed an issue with form width/flex with some themes

+= 4.11.5 =
+* Improved the results keyword highlighter - now does not need to use the local storage
+* Fixed a few PHP>8.2 deprecation issues
+* Removed some CSS files, which are no longer needed for the back-end
+* Fixed a potential CRSF & XSS issue identified by [Le Ngoc Anh](https://patchstack.com/database/researcher/be74d02b-c6f9-4a2b-bd48-5977f25413b3)

 = 4.11.4 =
 * Fixed a layout issue with the magnifier icon